The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Introduction

 \section{Introduction}

-Observed black holes (BHs) are commonly divided into stellar mass BHs, with masses $\lesssim \qty{100}{M_\odot}$ and supermassive BHs, with masses$\gtrsim \qty{1e5}{M_\odot}$.
+Observed black holes (BHs) are commonly divided into stellar mass BHs, with masses $\lesssim \qty{100}{M_\odot}$ and supermassive BHs, with masses$\gtrsim \qty{1e5}{M_\odot}$ \citep{kormendy_coevolution_2013}.
 Intermediate-mass black holes (IMBHs), with masses ranging $\sim\qtyrange{1e3}{1e5}{M_\odot}$, have much more scant observational evidence, although they would provide the missing link between stellar mass BHs and supermassive BHs \citep{kremer_compact_2025}.
-The centers of globular clusters (GCs) are long thought to host IMBHs, but only recently has strong observational evidence for such objects been found in GCs, both galactic and extragalactic, e.g. \cite{romero-shaw_gw190521_2020, mezcua_observational_2017, greene_intermediate-mass_2020}.
+The centers of globular clusters (GCs) are long thought to host IMBHs, but only recently has strong observational evidence for such objects been found in GCs, both galactic and extragalactic, e.g. \cite{mezcua_observational_2017, romero-shaw_gw190521_2020, greene_intermediate-mass_2020}.

-Searches for IMBHs in GCs can involve direct detection of emission from the IMBH, or the indirect observation of the impact of the IMBH on GC dynamics.
-One application of the indirect method was the search for an IMBH in the GC 47 Tuc, where initially an IMBH with $M\sim2,200M_{\odot}$ was reported by \cite{kiziltan_intermediate-mass_2017}, but was then disputed by \cite{mann_multimass_2019} and \cite{henault-brunet_black_2020}.
-Sufficiently massive BHs ($\gtrsim\qty{1e4}{M_\odot}$) can also lead to cusps in the surface density and alter the velocity dispersion profiles of clusters \citep{umbreit_monte_2012,baumgardt_n_2017,greene_intermediate-mass_2020}.
-Additionally, constraints on IMBHs in GCs can be placed through the modeling of dynamical cluster evolution (see, e.g., \citealt{evans_dark_2022}).
-For example, mass segregation effects may remove bright main sequence stars from the cores of GCs in favor of more massive compact objects, influencing the density profiles for certain types of stars (e.g., \citealt{baumgardt_global_2017}).
-This method was used by \cite{umbreit_monte_2012,umbreit_constraining_2013} to constrain the mass of an IMBH in NGC 5694 to $\lesssim 1000 M_\odot$ and in M10 to $\lesssim 600 M_\odot$.
-Constraints for 35 other clusters are reviewed in \cite{baumgardt_n_2017} with a typical limit on the IMBH mass being a few thousand $M_{\odot}$.
-Using high-resolution Hubble imaging, \cite{pechetti_detection_2022} recently reported dynamical evidence for a massive, $\qty{1e5}{M_\odot}$ IMBH in B023--G078, the most massive GC in M31.
+Searches for IMBHs in GCs can involve detection of emission from the IMBH, or observations of the impact of the IMBH on GC dynamics.
+Models of cluster evolution suggests that IMBHs can lead to cusps in the surface density and alter the velocity dispersion profiles of clusters\citep{umbreit_monte_2012,umbreit_constraining_2013,baumgardt_n_2017,greene_intermediate-mass_2020,evans_dark_2022}, or even alter the mass segregation profile at the core \citep{gill_intermediate-mass_2008,umbreit_constraining_2013}.
+These methods were used, for example, by \cite{umbreit_monte_2012} and \cite{umbreit_constraining_2013} to constrain the mass of an IMBH in NGC 5694 to $\lesssim 1000 M_\odot$ and in M10 to $\lesssim 600 M_\odot$.
+Dynamical evidence of IMBHs have sometimes been controversial, for example in 47 Tuc, where initially an IMBH with $M\sim2,200M_{\odot}$ was reported by \cite{kiziltan_intermediate-mass_2017}, but was then disputed by \cite{mann_multimass_2019} and \cite{henault-brunet_black_2020}.
+More recently, \cite{paduano_ultradeep_2024} found a radio source at the center of 47 Tuc that may be a millisecond pulsar, or an IMBH of up to $6000 M_\odot$.
+Constraints for 35 other clusters based on N-body simulations are reviewed in \cite{baumgardt_n_2017} with a typical limit on the IMBH mass being a few thousand $M_{\odot}$.
+Constraints based on upper limits of radio and X-ray emissions of various GCs are also presented in \cite{tremou_maveric_2018} and \cite{su_chandra_2022}, respectively.